WestDRI/slidesForWebinars/content/git_recording/_index.md

 # <center><span style="font-variant: small-caps;">Questions?</span></center>
 <br><br>
-Bring all your questions to [tomorrow morning's live session](https://westgrid-cli.netlify.app/school/git-08-recording.html).
+Bring all your questions to {{<a "https://westgrid-cli.netlify.app/school/git-08-recording.html" "tomorrow morning's live session">}}.
 See you there!